Eastbourne GP Surgeries Accessibility Audits 2023

 In March 2023 we published our 2022 Eastbourne Listening Tour Report.
 This report highlighted what we had heard from Eastbourne residents about the difficulties some faced when accessing their GP Surgery.
+In response we designed a series of Accessibility Audits at GP surgeries to understand the local landscape, raise awareness and identify best practice.

 This report summarises our findings from the audits and our subsequent recommendations.